 I have been a proud member of the Reasoning and Learning Lab for the last few years.
 If you are interested to discuss with me and my other friendly colleagues about the great research topics we are studying, about the weather or world peace, you can knock on our door in McConnell 111.
 If our discussion on weather is positive (I doubt it'll be the case for world peace) we can always enjoy the great Downtown McGill Campus, downstairs from my office.

-My research interests include: Artificial Intelligence (Hierarchical Reinforcement Learning, Temporal Abstraction, Machine Learning), but I often find myself solving interesting problems on Data Structures, Statistics, Probability or Measure Theory.
+My research interests revolve around Probabilistic Systems for Artificial Intelligence Systems; lately I have been mostly working on computational aspects of bisimulation metrics for state space abstraction for Markov Decision Process.
+I also find myself working on Hierarchical Reinforcement Learning, Temporal Abstraction, Spectral Learning and other Machine Learning topics.
+In my spare time I will be solving interesting problems on Data Structures, Statistics, Probability or Measure Theory.
 My ultimate goal is to contribute to the advancement of lifelong learning machines.